SciTools/iris/docs/src/developers_guide/contributing_ci_tests.rst

 --------------------------

-The test environment on the Cirrus-CI service is determined from the requirement files in `requirements/ci/py**.yml`.
-These are conda environment files that list the entire set of build, test and run requirements for iris.
+The test environment on the Cirrus-CI service is determined from the requirement files in ``requirements/ci/py**.yml``.
+These are conda environment files that list the entire set of build, test and run requirements for Iris.

-For reproducible test results, these environments are resolved for all their dependencies and stored as lock files in `requirements/ci/nox.lock`.
+For reproducible test results, these environments are resolved for all their dependencies and stored as lock files in ``requirements/ci/nox.lock``.
 The test environments will not resolve the dependencies each time, instead they will use the lock file to reproduce the same exact environment each time.